 What support is available?

-Women with mild to moderate mental health problems can be supported by a range of services in primary care such as their GP, mid-wife, health visitor, primary care psychology service – IAPT (Increasing Access to Psychological Treatment) and in places like children’s centres.
+Women with mild to moderate mental health problems can be supported by a range of services in primary care, such as through GPs, mid-wives, health visitors, primary care psychology services – IAPT (Increasing Access to Psychological Treatment), and in places like children’s centres.
 There are many third sector organisations that also provide a range of support services.
-See our ‘How to Get Help’ page for further details on the type of support these services can provide.

-- The Perinatal mental health services for London: guide for commissioners outlines the components according to how they are accessed and commissioned; highlights key priorities for commissioning perinatal mental health services based on existing national standards; and considers London’s unique challenges and demographics.
+- The Perinatal mental health services for London: guide for commissioners outlines components according to how they are accessed and commissioned, highlights key priorities for commissioning perinatal mental health services based on existing national standards, and considers London’s unique challenges and demographics

 - The perinatal mental health care pathway, endorsed by the co-clinical directors of the Maternity and Mental Health Strategic Clinical Networks, outlines the different strands that sit across the perinatal mental health life span.
 Five major strands are included: